voberle/adventofcode/2019/day13/README.md

 ## Part 1

-The description of this day looks so excting, a game!
+The description of this day looks so exciting, a game!

 ## Part 2